North Korea claims Otto Warmbier released on humanitarian grounds

 (CNN)North Korea has broken its silence on the release of American detainee Otto Warmbier.

-The 22-year-old University of Virginia student, who is currently in a coma, was freed for humanitarian reasons, according to a one-line report on the North Korean news agency Thursday.
+The 22-year-old University of Virginia student, who is currently in a coma, was freed for humanitarian reasons, according to a one-line report from a North Korean news agency Thursday.

 Warmbier was freed earlier this week after being jailed for more than 17 months.